RetroPie/RetroPie-Docs/docs/PC-Engine.md

 ## Advanced Configuration

-### Switching Emulation Station to the TurboGrafx-16 logo:
+### Switching EmulationStation to the TurboGrafx-16 logo:

 If you are from the United States it is likely that you had the TurboGrafx-16 rather than the PC Engine.
-If you want EmulationStation to show the TurboGrafx-16 graphics instead of PC Engine then you should create a file /opt/retropie/configs/all/platforms.cfg with the following contents (note this requires at least v4.1.6 of the RetroPie-Setup script).
+If you want EmulationStation to show the TurboGrafx-16 graphics instead of PC Engine then you should create a file /opt/retropie/configs/all/platforms.cfg with the following contents (note this requires at least `v4.1.6` of the RetroPie-Setup script).

 ```
 pcengine_theme="tg16"
 ```

-Once this is done, please update any of the currently installed PC Engine emulators from RetroPie-Setup and Emulation Station will now use the TurboGrafx-16 logo.
+Once this is done, please update any of the currently installed PC Engine emulators from RetroPie-Setup and EmulationStation will now use the TurboGrafx-16 logo.